hongui/hongui.github.io/content/posts/a introduction to Kotlin coroutine-those unclear relationships/index.en.md

 toc: true
 draft: false
-url: post/A introduction to Kotlin coroutine-those unclear relationships.html
 ---

 > Kotlin's coroutines have been increasingly sought after by Android developers since its introduction.
 On the other hand, due to its huge API, it has also shut out a considerable number of developers.
 This article tries to start from a few important concepts of coroutines, in the complex API to restore its original face, to bring readers into the Kotlin coroutine world with a new perspective.